msimonin/snooze-grid5000-multisite/README.md

 NB : Since we use a "service node" for the deployment you will get a Snooze cluster running with n-1 nodes.

+Retrieve VMs base images in **~/vmimages/**
+You can get my debian base image in /home/msimonin/vmimages

 Launch the automatic script :

     (frontend)$ ./snooze_deploy.sh -a